Merz Pharma: Production sites and subsidiaries

-Business Activities
+Business activities

+Since 2019, Merz has operated as three separate businesses: Merz Aesthetics, Merz Therapeutics, and Merz Consumer Care.

 Merz Aesthetics

-Merz Aesthetics develops and sells products in the field of aesthetic medicine, e.g. a botulinum toxin, dermal fillers or medical technology.
+Merz Aesthetics develops and sells products in the field of aesthetic medicine.
+Its products include Xeomin, a botulinum toxin; Ultherapy PRIME, an ultrasound device; Radiesse, a biostimulator; and Belotero, an injectable dermal filler.
 It is the world's largest company dedicated exclusively to medical aesthetics.
-Bob Rhatigan manages this business as CEO.

-Merz Aresthetics uses celebrities to market its products.
+Merz Aesthetics uses celebrities to market its products.
 In 2019, model Christie Brinkley promoted a non-invasive wrinkle-tightening procedure.
 Gwyneth Paltrow became the first brand ambassador for Merz Aesthetics in 2020.
 In 2023, Christina Aguilera promoted anti-wrinkle injections.
 The company is also primary sponsor for the North Carolina Courage.
 Merz announced its first three ambassadors for the Asia-Pacific region in 2022; Korean celebrities Lee Min-ho, Kim Ha-neul and Jeon So-min.

 In November 2024, the FDA reprimanded Merz for a misleading Instagram ad featuring Nate Berkus promoting Xeomin.
 The agency criticized claims about the drug’s rapid effects and unique benefits, citing a lack of supporting data, and found the risk disclosures inadequate, making the ad misleading about Xeomin’s safety.